BasseND/gulp-scss-js-twig-boilerplate/README.md

 - JavaScript files in the `src/js` directory will be compiled to `dist/js`.
 Files in subdirectories under the `js` folder will be concatenated.
 For example, files in `js/detects` will compile into `detects.js`.
 - Files in the `src/sass` directory will be compiled to `dist/css`.
-- SVG files placed in the `src/svg` directory will be optimized with SVGO and compiled into `dist/svg`.
+- SVG files placed in the `src/assets/svg/` directory will be optimized with SVGO and compiled into `dist/assets/svg/`.
-- Files and folders placed in the `copy` directory will be copied as-is into the `dist` directory.
+- Other files and folders (except `assets/svg`) placed in the `assets` directory will be copied as-is into the `dist/assets` directory.

 ### package.json